-- Fungal infection is not caused by sweaty feet.
+Fungal infections are not caused by sweaty feet.

-- Fungal infections are only a problem in the rainy season.
+Fungal infections only occur during the rainy season.

 Not true!
 As long as the weather environment supports the growth of infection-causing fungus, fungal infections can occur.
 Personal hygiene is vital to keep these infections away.